Menu

 Our well planned and sequenced English curriculum has resulted in a school community who value and promote reading and writing.
 Our pupil group of Reading Champions, promote reading across the school which is enhanced by a range of WOW days and immersive experiences.
 Children are given a wealth of opportunities to write for a purpose in all aspects of the curriculum as well as in their English lessons.

-94% of pupils achieved the expected standard in the Year 1 phonics screening check which was well above the most recent national average.
-100% of disadvantaged pupils met the standard in 2019.
+87% of pupils achieved the expected standard in the Year 1 phonics screening check in Summer Term 2024.

 At Key Stage One, 80% of pupils met the expected standard or above in Reading, with 27% working at greater depth.
-In Writing, 73% met the expected standard or above, with 17% working at greater depth.
-Progress was strong in all areas, with 90% of pupils making at least expected progress in Writing and 93% in Reading.
-20% of pupils made accelerated progress in reading and 17% in Writing when measured from their end of EYFS baselines in 2017.
+In Writing, 73% met the expected standard or above, with 23% working at greater depth.

 Documents sent home regarding reading in our school